 You may be given pills or creams for bacterial vaginosis.
 And for trichomoniasis, you may be prescribed metronidazole or tinidazole.

-While you will probably refer to your doctor in case of abnormal vaginal discharge, make sure to keep a few things in mind even if you have normal vaginal discharge.
+While you will probably refer to your doctor in case of abnormal vaginal discharge, keep a few things in mind even if you have normal vaginal discharge.

-- Keep your vagina clean by washing it with some warm water and a mild soap.
+- Keep your vagina clean by washing it with some warm water and mild soap.